CUBRID/cubrid-testtools/CTP/README.md

 - **HA Replication**
   - Prepare
-	* HA replication test environment includes the unique controller node, at least one or more HA test environments.
+	* ``HA Replication`` test environment includes unique controller node, at least one or more HA test environments.
 One HA test environment means one CUBRID HA instance with 1:1 master and slave.
 The CTP must be installed in controller node and each master and slave node.
-	* Controller Node configuration:
+	* Controller node configuration:

 		```
 		One or more HA test environments are configured in CTP/conf/ha_repl.conf.
 		There are two HA test environments instance01 and instance02 as below:
 		env.instance01.master.ssh.host=<master ip>
 		env.instance01.master.ssh.user=<ssh user>
 		env.instance01.slave1.ssh.host=<slave ip>